percona/k8spsmdb-docs/docs/users.md

 User Admin - MongoDB Role: [userAdmin](https://docs.mongodb.com/manual/reference/built-in-roles/#userAdmin)

+!!! note
-**NOTE**: If you change credentials for the `MONGODB_CLUSTER_MONITOR` user, the cluster Pods will go into restart cycle, and the cluster can be not accessible through the `mongos` service until this cycle finishes.
+    If you change credentials for the `MONGODB_CLUSTER_MONITOR` user, the cluster Pods will go into restart cycle, and the cluster can be not accessible through the `mongos` service until this cycle finishes.

 ### YAML Object Format